 Does insurance cover mental health?

-Not only are they required to provide coverage, but your plan also can’t charge higher copays than for physical health care or restrict behavioral health coverage.
+Additionally, your plan can’t charge higher copays than for physical health care or restrict behavioral health coverage.
 Insurers are also restricted from capping mental health services.

 As with any treatment plan, however, your insurer can review the medical necessity of the treatment and decide whether to approve future visits.